-The Tax Laws Amendment (2009 Measures No. 4) Act 2009 amended the income tax law so that a transferred loss with a nil available fraction can be used by the head company of a consolidated group in certain circumstances, with effect from 1 July 2002.
-In certain specified circumstances the head company can apply the loss to reduce a net forgiven amount under the commercial debt forgiveness rules, reduce a capital allowance adjusted under the limited recourse debt rules, and reduce the capital gain that arises under CGT event L5 when the joining entity subsequently leaves the group.
+A transferred loss with a nil available fraction can be used by the head company of a consolidated group in certain circumstances, with effect from 1 July 2002.
+In certain specified circumstances, the head company can apply the loss to reduce a net forgiven amount under the commercial debt forgiveness rules, reduce a capital allowance adjusted under the limited recourse debt rules, and reduce the capital gain that arises under CGT event L5 when the joining entity subsequently leaves the group.